 We’re in this together.
 Stay informed by signing up today for alerts, and whenever possible, don’t drive alone.
 Take transit, ride a bike, or form a carpool to visit downtown.
 When working, be flexible and innovative by working from home, compressing your work week, coming early, or staying late.

-Great job everyone!
-Thanks to the changes you made to how and when you get around, we got through the longest closure of a highway in the Puget Sound Region without total gridlock.
+Thanks to the changes you made to how and when you get around during this year’s SR 99 closure, we got through the longest closure of a highway in the Puget Sound Region without total gridlock.
 We saw more people biking, taking the water taxi, teleworking and changing their travel times.
 While there were definitely challenging times and commutes, by working together, we got people and goods where they needed to go.
+And we need your help to do it again.

 What is the City of Seattle doing about these changes?